Ex-SAS soldier bailed due to Taliban threat

 On Tuesday, Magistrate Jennifer Atkinson granted a release application by Oliver Jordan Schulz, 41, agreeing with his counsel that the risks posed to him while behind bars were too great.

-Schulz was arrested on March 20 charged with a war crime murder for an alleged killing that took place while he was deployed in Afghanistan.
+Mr Schulz was arrested on March 20 and charged with a war crime murder over an alleged killing that took place while he was deployed in Afghanistan.

 Footage from a helmet cam first shown by ABC’s Four Corners in March 2020 appears to show the soldier and his squad approach a 25 or 26-year-old man in a wheat field in Afghanistan’s Uruzgan Province in 2012.

-Schulz then seems to fire three shots at Dad Mohammad who was on his back with his hands and knees raised.
+Mr Schulz then seems to fire three shots at Dad Mohammad, who was on his back with his hands and knees raised.

 “The man appears to go limp after the first shot,” Ms Atkinson said.